tbsauce/social-engineering-toolkit-hardware/raspberry_pi_pico/keystroke_injection_pico.md

 # Setup Guide

 ### Step 1: Prevent Accidental Execution
-Before setting up, connect **pin 1 (GP0) to pin 3 (GND)** on your Raspberry Pi Pico.
-This prevents the device from injecting payloads into your current machine.
+1. Connect **pin 1 (GP0) to pin 3 (GND)** on your Raspberry Pi Pico.
+    - This prevents the device from injecting payloads into your current machine.

 ### Step 2: Install CircuitPython
 1. Download the appropriate `.uf2` firmware for your Raspberry Pi Pico: